Angga-R/Angga-R/README.md

 <p>Backend Developer based in Majalengka, Indonesia.</p>
 - 🎓 I am currently studying software engineering in SMKN 1 Talaga. <br>
-- 💻 I'm currently learning CodeIgniter 4, and next going to JavaScript and NodeJS.<br>
+- 💻 I'm currently learning JavaScript, and next going to NodeJS.<br>
 - 📫 How to find me: <br>
 <a href="https://www.instagram.com/king_4r17/">Instagram</a> or
 <a href="https://www.facebook.com/shalangga.id/">Facebook</a>